MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com-progid.md

 ms.assetid: be322b98-2ab7-4a7e-9135-3051b3b00a75
 title: com:ProgId
-description: A programmatic identifier (ProgID) that can be associated with a CLSID.
+description: A programmatic identifier (ProgID) that can be associated with a CLSID (com:ProgId).

 ms.date: 03/29/2017
 ms.topic: reference